Hyacinth-Ali/Docker-Kubernetes-Tutorial/index.md

 COPY . .
 ```

 Here, we copy all contents from the folder that contains the _Dockerfile_, i.e., the root directory of our project and it is represented as a dot.
 However, the _Dockerfile_ is not copied though.
 The second dot is the destination folder inside the image.
-Similarly, the dot implies that the copied contents will be stores in the root directory (or /app) of the image.
+Similarly, the dot implies that the copied contents will be stored in the root directory (or /app) of the image.

 ```js
 EXPOSE 3000
 ```

-This instruction simply exposes poprt 3000 so that we can reeach the application from outside the container.
+This instruction simply exposes port 3000 so that we can reeach the application from outside the container.

 ```js
 CMD[("node", "app.js")];